- Home

 Ensuring your wishes are respected

 Decisions about your care may be made without your input.
-Hospitals sometimes provide medical interventions, such as resuscitation and intravenous lines, that may not be what you want in the final weeks or days of life.
+Hospitals sometimes provide medical interventions, such as resuscitation and intravenous drips, that may not be what you want in the final weeks or days of life.
 Your health care team should work with you to make sure your care plan matches your preferences.
-If you are concerned, talk to the hospital staff and request that you don’t receive such interventions.
-You can arrange to have your wishes recorded in an advance care directive before an emergency occurs.
-It is a good idea to keep a copy at home so your carers and your family and friends know your wishes.
+If you are concerned, let the hospital staff know what interventions you are comfortable receiving and what you’re not happy to have happen.

 The different aspects of end-of-life care in a hospital can be managed with communication and advance care planning.
-Preparing an advance care directive can help give you control over the type of medical treatment you receive.
+Preparing an advance care directive (known by different names depending on where you live) can help give you control over your medical treatment and care.
+See Advance care planning for further details on what this is and how it can help ensure your wishes are followed.

 More resources